-The proposed Lease does not alienate the State's fee simple interest or permanently impair public rights.
+The proposed lease does not alienate the State's fee simple interest in the underlying land, nor will it permanently impair public rights.
 The lease is limited to a 10-year term, does not grant the lessee exclusive rights to the lease premises, and reserves an easement to the public for Public Trust-consistent uses.
 Upon termination of the lease, the lessee may be required to remove all improvements from State land and restore the lease premises to their original condition.